devppratik/DevRetweetBot/README.md

 ## Dev Retweet Bot

+### Note : This repo has been archived due to recent changes in Twitter API and Heroku being no longer a free hosting service

 Hi there👋, I am a bot🤖.
 I retweet #100DaysOfCode & #javascript.
 Made with NodeJs by [Pratik Panda](https://github.com/devppratik).